You are here

-Sentinel events are a subset of adverse patient safety events that are wholly preventable and result in serious harm to patients.
+Sentinel events are a subset of adverse patient safety events that are wholly preventable and result in serious harm to, or death of, a patient.

 In 2002, Australian Health Ministers agreed on the first version of the Australian Sentinel Events List.
 Since 2007, states and territories have reported annually on sentinel events in the Productivity Commission’s Report on Government Services.
 Public reporting of sentinel events is intended to facilitate a safe environment for patients by reducing the frequency of these events.

 In July 2017, IHPA introduced a funding approach for sentinel events whereby no funding is provided if an episode of care includes a sentinel event.
 A zero National Weighted Activity Unit (NWAU) is assigned to these episodes.
 This approach is applied to all hospitals, comprising services funded on an activity basis or a block funded basis.

 The Australian Commission on Safety and Quality in Health Care (the Commission) is responsible for managing the Australian Sentinel Events List.

 In 2018, the Commission completed a review of the Australian Sentinel Events List to ensure that each sentinel event meets the definition and criteria of a sentinel event.

 Hospital acquired complications

-Hospital acquired complications (HACs) are complications which occur during a hospital stay and for which clinical risk mitigation strategies may reduce (but not necessarily eliminate) the risk of that complication occurring.
+A hospital acquired complication (HAC) refers to a complication that occurs during a hospital stay and for which clinical risk mitigation strategies may reduce (but not necessarily eliminate) the risk of that complication occurring.

-A list of 16 HACs was developed by a Joint Working Party of the Australian Commission on Safety and Quality in Health Care (the Commission) and IHPA.
-The Commission is responsible for the ongoing curation of the HAC list to ensure it remains clinically relevant.
+The national list of 16 HACs was developed by a Joint Working Party of the Australian Commission on Safety and Quality in Health Care (the Commission) and IHPA.
+The Commission is responsible for the ongoing curation of the HACs list to ensure it remains clinically relevant.